ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

    \mathbf{landunit} &   \\
    \end{array}\right.

-Thus, each gridcell becomes a matrix of ‘patches’ that are conceptualized by their ‘age since disturbance’ in years.
-This is the equivalent of grouping together all those areas of a gridcell that are ‘canopy gaps’, into a single entity, and all those areas that are ‘mature forest’ into a single entity.
+Thus, each gridcell becomes a matrix of 'patches' that are conceptualized by their 'age since disturbance' in years.
+This is the equivalent of grouping together all those areas of a gridcell that are 'canopy gaps', into a single entity, and all those areas that are 'mature forest' into a single entity.

 Cohortized representation of tree populations
 ---------------------------------------------